Cover Image

 Figure 1: Amalytix Reports

-Now select the "Financial" report and then click on "Create".
+Select the report and then click on "Create".

 Create the financial report in Amalytix